 Hospitality managers are at a critical inflection point.
-On one front, they face intensifying competition in traditional competition channels that demands breakthroughs in efficiency and guest experience.
-On another front, they face accelerating levels of complicatedness, complexity and volatility that require them to adapt to more and more surprising events and crises.
-On yet another front, and an arguably more critical one, they face unprecedented changes in digital technology innovations.
-Advancements in these digital technologies are ramping up guest expectations and introducing non - traditional competitors that are beginning to disrupt the whole industry.
-The hospitality managers whose organisations are to thrive need to get their organisations into a position where they can effectively leverage digital technologies to simultaneously deliver breakthroughs in efficiency, agility and guest experience.
+Digital technology advancements are ramping up guest expectations and introducing nontraditional competitors that are beginning to disrupt the whole industry.
+The hospitality managers whose organizations are to thrive need to get their organizations into a position where they can effectively leverage digital technologies to simultaneously deliver breakthroughs in efficiency, agility, and guest experience.

-Digital transformation and hospitality management is a much-needed digital disruption, digital transformation, and digital business guidebook for current and prospective hospitality and leisure managers.
+Hospitality Management and Digital Transformation is a much-needed guidebook to digital disruption and transformation for current and prospective hospitality and leisure managers.
 The book:

-- Explains digital technology advancements, how they cause disruption, and the implications of this disruption for hospitality and leisure organisations
+• Explains digital technology advancements, how they cause disruption, and the implications of this disruption for hospitality and leisure organizations.

-- Explains the digital business and digital transformation imperative for hospitality and leisure organisations
+• Explains the digital business and digital transformation imperative for hospitality and leisure organizations.

-- Discusses the new or enhanced roles hospitality and leisure manages managers need to play in effecting different digital capabilities, as well as the competencies required to play these roles
+• Discusses the new and/or enhanced roles hospitality and leisure managers need to play in effecting the different digital capabilities, as well as the competencies required to play these roles.

 Table of Contents